skycoin/docs/content/dev-docs/guides/block_chain.md

 the blockchain.
 Therefore, opposite to other cryptocurrency consensus systems based on [proof of work][/en/glossary/proof-of-work]{:#term-proof-of-work}{:.term}
-Skycoin does not force nodes to spend significant amounts of life saving resources and assets so as to add new blocks to the block chain.
+Skycoin does not force nodes to spend significant amounts of life saving resources and assets so as to add new blocks to the blockchain.
 Chaining blocks together makes it impossible to modify transactions included in any block without modifying all following blocks.
-As a result, the cost to modify a particular block increases with every new block added to the block chain, magnifying the effect of the proof.
+As a result, the cost to modify a particular block increases with every new block added to the blockchain, magnifying the effect of the proof.

 In Skycoin there is no notion of mining .
 No new coins are created as blocks are included in the blockchain.
 There are no rewards.
 There are no fees